GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 <walkthrough-test-code-output text="Created device|ALREADY_EXISTS" />

-## Connect your device and view telemetry data
+## Connect your device and publish messages

-In this step, you'll send messages from a virtual device to Pub/Sub.
-Then, you'll pull the messages and view them.
+In this section, you send messages from a virtual device to Cloud Pub/Sub.

-### Navigate to the MQTT sample directory:
+### Navigate to the MQTT sample directory

 ```bash
 cd mqtt_example
 ```

-### Install the Node.js dependencies:
+### Install the Node.js dependencies

 ```bash
 npm install
 ```

-### Run the following command to connect a virtual device to Cloud IoT Core using the MQTT bridge:
+### Connect a virtual device to Cloud IoT Core using the MQTT bridge

 ```bash
 node cloudiot_mqtt_example_nodejs.js \